 \section{Populations of the spectator qubits in the benchmarking experiments}

-In \cref{fig:rb}~(c) and (d), we showed population of the qubits, twirled by Clifford gates, in benchmarking experiments.
-However, there is a finite amount of the population leakage to the spectator qubits.
+In \cref{fig:rb}~(c) and (d), we showed the population of the qubits, twirled by Clifford gates, in the benchmarking experiments.
+However, there is a finite amount of population leakage to the spectator qubits.
 In this appendix, we discuss the spectator qubit population during the benchmarking experiments.

-\Cref{fig:spectator}~(a) shows probability of measuring $Q_\mathrm{L2}$ in $\ket{0}$ state as a function of number of Cliffords in the NB.
-The probability decreases with the number of Cliffords and converges to $0.875$ not $0.5$.
-As shown in \cref{eq:bright_dark}, at the beginning and the end of the state transfer protocol, the system eigenstates is ideally written as:
+\Cref{fig:spectator}~(a) shows the probability of measuring $Q_\mathrm{L2}$ in the $\ket{0}$ state as a function of the number of Cliffords in the NB.
+The probability decreases with the number of Cliffords and converges to $0.875$ rather than $0.5$.
+As shown in \cref{eq:bright_dark}, at the beginning and the end of the state transfer protocol, the system eigenstates are ideally written as:

 and